-Sample Questions for Candidates about Literacy
+Sample Questions for Candidates about Literacy and Essential Skills

 Here are some sample questions that you can ask the candidates.
-They are about literacy and what the candidate will do to improve literacy in the NWT.
+They are about literacy and essential skills and what the candidate will do to improve literacy in the NWT.

 You can get ideas from these questions to make up questions about other important issues in your community.